tauri-apps/tauri/tools/rust/cargo-tauri-bundle/Readme.md

-# Cargo Proton Bundle
+# Cargo Tauri Bundle

 Wrap Rust executables in OS-specific app bundles

 ## About

-`cargo proton-bundle` is a tool used to generate installers or app bundles for GUI executables built with `cargo`.
+`cargo tauri-bundle` is a tool used to generate installers or app bundles for GUI executables built with `cargo`.
 It can create `.app` bundles for Mac OS X and iOS, `.deb` packages for Linux, and `.msi` installers for Windows (note however that iOS and Windows support is still experimental).
 Support for creating `.rpm` packages (for Linux) and `.apk` packages (for Android) is still pending.

-To install `cargo proton-bundle`, run `cargo install cargo-proton-bundle`.
+To install `cargo tauri-bundle`, run `cargo install cargo-tauri-bundle`.
 This will add the most recent version of `cargo-bundle` published to [crates.io](https://crates.io/crates/cargo-bundle) as a subcommand to your default `cargo` installation.

-To start using `cargo proton-bundle`, add a `[package.metadata.bundle]` section to your project's `Cargo.toml` file.
+To start using `cargo tauri-bundle`, add a `[package.metadata.bundle]` section to your project's `Cargo.toml` file.
 This section describes various attributes of the generated bundle, such as its name, icon, description, copyright, as well as any packaging scripts you need to generate extra data.
 The full manifest format is described below.

-To build a bundle for the OS you're on, simply run `cargo proton-bundle` in your project's directory (where the `Cargo.toml` is placed).
+To build a bundle for the OS you're on, simply run `cargo tauri-bundle` in your project's directory (where the `Cargo.toml` is placed).
 If you would like to bundle a release build, you must add the `--release` flag to your call.
 To cross-compile and bundle an application for another OS, add an appropriate